 Parade

-After the official Inaugural ceremonies and luncheon, the President and Vice President will make their way to the White House along Pennsylvania Avenue in the Inaugural Parade.
-For the full parade route, click here.
+After the official Inaugural ceremonies and luncheon, the President and Vice President are expected make their way to the White House along Pennsylvania Avenue in the Inaugural Parade.

 If you didn’t get tickets to the official Inauguration ceremony, you can still catch a glimpse of the President along the parade route.
 Tickets are required for bleacher seats along the route from the U.S. Capitol to the White House, but there will also be non-ticketed public viewing areas.